Executive Mosaic Presents 2026 Wash100 Award Winners

 “The 2026 Wash100 Award winners reflect the finest examples of leadership, innovation, vision, achievement and reliability in the GovCon sector.
 This year’s list is replete with bold and disruptive leaders who are realizing the current administration’s mission of reshaping and reequipping the federal services industry for greatness,” said Jim Garrettson, CEO of Executive Mosaic and founder of the Wash100 Award.

-“Over the past 13 years, the Wash100 has grown into one of the most respected recognitions in the government contracting community.
+“Over the past 13 years, the Wash100 has grown into the most respected recognition in the government contracting community.
 Its continued momentum reflects the remarkable caliber of leaders in this industry, the strong engagement of those who submit and participate each year and the dedication of a highly engaged audience.
 Sincere appreciation goes to everyone involved in the process and congratulations to this year’s 100 outstanding honorees,” Garrettson continued.

 How Does the 2026 Wash100 List Break Down?